 Part exchanging your car can save you the time and hassle of selling it privately, as well as reducing the cost of your new car.
-But how does it all work and is it worth it?
+But how does it all work, and is it worth it?

 Part exchanging your car is essentially trading it in to buy a newer, usually more expensive car.
 The value of your old car is taken off the price of the new one – like a discount.

-When you part exchange your car, you’ll decide on the new car you want and then agree the price of your old car with the dealer.
+When you part exchange your car, you’ll decide on the new car you want and then agree on the price of your old car with the dealer.

 The money you get off the new car will, of course, depend on the car you’re trading in, as well as any outstanding finance on your current vehicle.